 Arable prices highlighted in the market update are around 15% below 2023 prices.
 Prices have fallen in comparison to last year due to more favourable global production prospects in comparison to summer 2023, and more competition from Ukrainian and Russian wheat.
-If forward prices continue to fall then we could see significantly reduced profitability for grain and oilseed farmers in 2024 compared with earlier expectations.
+Lower prices mean significantly reduced profitability for grain and oilseed farmers in 2024.

-UK weather continues to affect arable production, farmers have struggled to get their winter crops drilled due to flooding and waterlogged fields.
-This means farmers are looking at alternative options such as spring cropping or SFI environmental options.
-There is a however, a shortage of spring seed, with a large proportion of spring seed already sold out and what is left selling at a premium inflated rate.
+UK weather continues to affect arable production, farmers have struggled to get all their winter crops drilled due to flooding and waterlogged fields.
+This means farmers are looking at alternative options such as increased spring cropping or fallow with cover crops.
+There is however, a shortage of spring seed, with a large proportion of spring seed already sold out and what is left selling at an inflated rate.